pathakadi/pathakadi/README.md

-👋 2nd Year Student from IITR MnC'27 , I'm a passionate and dedicated developer with a strong focus on creating robust and innovative software solutions.
+👋 2nd Year Student from IITR MnC'27 , A passionate and dedicated developer with a strong focus on creating robust and innovative software solutions.
 With a deep love for coding and problem-solving, I'm always seeking new challenges and opportunities to expand my skills.

 - 💻 Core Skills: